New York Registration and Reporting

 Who Must File Annual Reports

-Under the EPTL, any organization that has receipts in excess of $25,000 must file annually a copy of its IRS Form 990.
+Under the EPTL, any organization that has annual receipts in excess of $25,000 and assets whose market value exceeded $25,000 at some time during the year must file annually a CHAR500 and a copy of its IRS Form 990.

-Annual filing requirements under Article 7-A (applying to those organizations that intend to solicit over $25,000 a year, etc.) depend on the level of an organization's total revenue and support.
+Annual filing requirements under Article 7-A (applying to organizations that intend to solicit over $25,000 a year from "NY State including residents, foundations, government agencies, etc.") depend on the level of an organization's total revenue and support.
 As noted, most New York groups will be required to file annual reports under Article 7-A as well as the EPTL, so what follows for groups subject to the Article 7-A filings will cover their obligations under both laws.

 Annual filings must be made by the 15th day of the 5th month after an organization's accounting period ends.

 Annual Filing Fees

 In addition to filing annual reports, most organizations must pay fees annually under both the EPTL and Article 7-A.

 EPTL fees are based on net worth.
 Groups with: